 required volunteer service.

-10.Children who are members in good standing as part of a Family
+11.Children who are Members in good standing as part of a Family Membership or a Junior

 Article IV.
 Dues, Assessments, Initiation Fees